 Escalations - Helps understand issues that remain unaddressed or indicate a broader CSAT problem.

-Agent Performance - Helps understand if the agents find the real-time assist technologies useful.
+Agent Performance - Helps understand if the customer service agents find the real-time assist technologies useful.

 Engineering and Product Health - Ongoing incidents, Product status, and Historical incidents - Provides insights into overall product quality and effectiveness of engineering processes for development and quality assurance.